the-original-copy/medication-management/README.md

 3. Import the database.sql file into your MySQL database.
 4. Copy the config.example.php file to config.php and update the database configuration variables.
 5. Start the XAMPP Apache and MySQL servers.
-6. Navigate to http://localhost/MediApp in your web browser
+6. Navigate to http://localhost/MediApp in your web browser.